Japanese School in Perth

-The school opened in 1978.
+The school opened in 1977.
 Historically the school was located on the property of a local Australian school, and the two schools had joint activities.
 Since 1998 the school uses the four term system used by Australian schools.

 The school was previously in Scarborough.
-In its history, up to 2012, the school had moved three times with its final location purported to be at City Beach.
-However, Education Minister Peter Collier announced that the Japanese School in Perth will be relocated for the fourth time.
-The next location has not been disclosed.
+In its history, up to 2012, the school had moved three times.
+After Education Minister Peter Collier announced that the school will relocate from its Kalinda Drive location in City Beach, it co-located with City Beach Primary School at Marapana Road in City beach.